Ahmed101Mohammed/dates-remainder/README.md

 ## How you can Contribute
 I expect that you know how to fork and pull in GitHub.
-All what you can do is: pull your contribute with none strange fiels.
-And deep explanation about the bug that you solve or the feature that you add.
+All you can do is: pull your contribution with none strange files.
+And deep explanation about the bug that you solved or the feature that you added.
-I wish you find a better way to run the app. and upgrade the ReadMe file with it.
+I hope you find a better way to run the app and upgrade the ReadMe file with it.
 But this way should work with me to accept it.
 Thanks.